aeonyone/audio-vibes/README.md

-audio-vibes - apply aesthetic effects to an audio from a file or a microphone
+audio-vibes - apply aesthetic effects to an audio from a file or a youtube video

 # INSTALLATION
 Clone repository